brntsllvn/brntsllvn.github.io/_posts/2018-12-17-java-classpath.md

 ## Packages

-Suppose I put my classes in packages now.
+Suppose I put my classes in a package.
 That's what everyone does, right?
 And it's supposed to make the `-classpath`, hard, right?
-See [this blog post](https://www.antwerkz.com/?author=4ea18300d09aa9e3f3298e5e) if you want to be called a "beginner" 4 times (this flavor of condescension is one of my pet-peaves...).
+See [this blog post](https://www.antwerkz.com/blog/the-classpath) if you want to be called a beginner four times (this flavor of condescension is one of my pet-peaves...) and look [here](http://kevinboone.net/classpath.html) for the reality check that "there is a widespread lack of comprehension, even among experienced developers" about the `-classpath` option.
+I'm just saying that humility is a real thing.

 Anyway, look at the following same classes, now in a package: